TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 11/Isaiah 11.13.md

 ---

-The envy also of Ephraim shall depart, and they that vex Judah shall be cut off: Ephraim shall not envy Judah, and Judah shall not vex Ephraim.
+The envy also of Ephraim will depart, and those who persecute Judah will be cut off.
+Ephraim won't envy Judah, and Judah won't persecute Ephraim.